Food Dehydrator Safety

 • Never reuse marinades unless they've been fully boiled first to kill germs

-The market is flooded with options, but here's what experienced food preservers look for:
+The market has tons of options, but here's what experienced food preservers look for:

 Airflow Pattern:

-• Vertical airflow models prevent flavor transfer between trays
+• Vertical airflow models may reduce flavor transfer between trays

 • Box-style dehydrators with rear-mounted fans provide the most consistent results